djbusstop/real-californians-map/docs/cohort_api_spec.md

 ### 5.1 Known fields

 The `field` value in a vector entry must be one of the loaded PUMS variables.
-The current set is documented separately in `docs/pums_field_dictionary.md` (TODO).
+The current set is documented in `docs/fields.md`.
 Backend validation rejects unknown fields with a 422 error (see section 8).

 Key field categories: